The Hall of the Saints (Pinturicchio)

 The Hall of the Saints or the Sala dei Santi is a room in the Borgia Apartment of the Vatican Palace, frescoed by the Italian Renaissance artist, Pinturicchio.
 It dates to 1491–1494 and was commissioned by Pope Alexander VI.
 The frescoes depict scenes from the lives of the saints.
 The ceiling fresco, which depicts myths related to the ancient Egyptian gods Osiris and Isis, has been the subject of much scholarly attention.
 The iconographic program reflects the humanistic interests of Alexander VI and was likely designed by his secretary, Giovanni Annio of Viterbo.

 History

 Throughout the fifteenth and early sixteenth century, Pinturicchio was an artist who was often commissioned by the church members among the papal court.
 After Alexander VI had been crowned as Pope, he commissioned a group of frescoes from Pinturicchio.
-He had appointed Giovanni Annio of Viterbo as the theologian to the Papel Court, which led to Annio advising on the creation of a mythological genealogy for Pope Alexander VI.
+He had appointed Giovanni Annio of Viterbo as the theologian to the Papal Court, which led to Annio advising on the creation of a mythological genealogy for Pope Alexander VI.
 The compositions depicting him as tracing his ancestry back to Ancient Egyptian forebrears.
 Using his position as Pope, Alexander VI wanted Pinturicchio's frescoes to help establish his legitimacy of claims in having Egyptian ancestry.